 Not all people with TS will have a coexisting behavioral condition.
 However, some people with TS may also have Attention Deficit Hyperactivity Disorder (ADHD).
 Children with ADHD have difficulty following directions, concentrating, organizing tasks, and completing school work within time limits.
 Completing homework in a consistent and timely manner is also a problem for children with ADHD.

-About 25 percent of children with TS also have learning disabilities which can include dyslexia as well as reading, writing, arithmetic and perceptual difficulties.
-If ADHD and learning disabilities are managed appropriately, people with TS learn to focus their attention, develop their personal strengths and become quite productive and successful.
+Children with TS also have learning disabilities which can include dyslexia as well as reading, writing, arithmetic, and perceptual difficulties.
+If ADHD and learning disabilities are managed appropriately, people with TS learn to focus their attention, develop their personal strengths, and become quite productive and successful.

-Other conditions associated with TS can include anxiety, impulsive behavior and obsessive compulsive disorder [characterized by anxiety-provoking, repetitive, intrusive thoughts (obsessions) and/or behaviors that are performed over and over without the individual’s control (compulsions)].
+Other conditions associated with TS can include anxiety, impulsive or self-injurious behavior, and obsessive compulsive disorder [characterized by anxiety-provoking, repetitive, intrusive thoughts (obsessions) and/or behaviors that are performed over and over without the individual’s control (compulsions).

 What causes TS?

 The cause for TS is unknown.
 Early research suggested that TS is an inherited condition (often, the person’s near or distant relatives have had some form of transient or chronic tic disorder or associated symptoms).
 Recent studies point to a combination of environmental and genetic factors as a cause of the disorder.
 The specific genes involved in the development of TS are still being investigated.

 Studies suggest that TS has a neurological basis and results from an abnormality which affects the brain’s metabolism of certain neurotransmitters (chemicals in the brain that regulate behavior.)